CEO, Marshall Medical Centers

 Prior to assuming the role of CEO, Mr. Gore served as Administrator of Marshall Medical Center North from 1989 to 1999.
 Before joining Marshall Health System, Mr. Gore was Assistant Administrator of HealthSouth Medical Center (formerly South Highlands Hospital) from 1984-1989.

 Mr. Gore is active in community and professional organizations including having served on the boards of and/or in various leadership roles with the Marshall County Economic Development Council, the Alabama Hospital Association, Marshall County United Way, the American Heart Association, the March of Dimes and the American Cancer Society.
-Mr. Gore is currently co-chairing the Vision Marshall county-wide planning initiative.

 Mr. Gore is a graduate of The University of Alabama, with a Bachelor of Science degree in Healthcare Management.
 He also received a Master of Science degree in Hospital and Health Administration from The University of Alabama in Birmingham.